Mumbai Trans Harbour Link – Information & Status

 TATA Projects – Deawoo JV released the following map of MHTL in December 2017 with the bridge’s 3 packages marked:

-As of March 2021, 35% of MTHL’s construction work had been completed.
+As of December 2022, 91% of MTHL’s construction work had been completed.
+The bridge is expected to be completed and opened in December 2023.

 Tenders & Contractors